sewa20/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Write a script that converts a number from base 10 to base 16.
 Write a script that encodes and decodes text using the rot13 encryption.
-Write a script that prints every other line from the input,starting with first line
+Write a script that prints every other line from the input,starting with first line Write a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.